Call Today 914-530-3070

-Trademarks Versus Copyrights: Overview and Key Differences
+Trademarks versus Copyrights: Overview and Key Differences

 As an entrepreneur or artist, the most important thing is creating and sustaining a business enterprise that brings in a profit.
 Selling a useful product or service is obviously crucial for that purpose, but equally important is registering your business's intellectual property (IP).
 Otherwise, other people may use your original creative material or other unique properties for their benefit with no repercussions.